-Departments & Centres
+1.2 Departments & Centres

 The Deemed University has evolved an organizational structure drawing on the research activities of TERI.
 Besides the teaching staff of the Deemed University, the research staff of TERI with doctoral degrees and a rich experience of working on projects related to bioresources, biotechnology, energy, environment, regulatory studies, and policy research are adjunct faculty at the Deemed University.
-The Department and Centres functional in the University are:-
+The Department and Centres functional in the

+University are :-

-- (i) Department of Natural Resources
+- (I) Department of Natural Resources

 - (ii) Department of Energy and Environment

 - (iii) Department of Biotechnology

 - (iv) Coca Cola Department of Regional Water Studies

 - (v) Department of Policy Studies

 - (vi) Department of Business and Sustainability

-- (vii) Centre for post graduate Legal Studies (under Department of Policy Studies)
+- (vii) Centre for Post Graduate Legal Studies

+- (viii) Centre for Distance Education

-2. Deemed University Rules
+Deemed University Rules